LIVE ANIMAL RESPONSE

 • Tide – What is the current state of tidal cycle – is it coming in or going out?

 • Beach topography – Is the location easily accessible?
-Are there any major hazards to working in the water or the area?
+Are there any major hazards in the area?

-• Weather – Is it safe to work?
-Is the weather likely to change?
+• Weather – Is the weather likely to change?

 INITIAL ASSESSMENT AND RESPONSE